AtTheRoot/ATR/src/content/post-1.md

 path: "/at-the-root"
 ---
 --------------------
-### We are dedicated to ending the normalized and pervasive exploitation of black and brown people in software.
+### We are dedicated to ending the normalized and pervasive exploitation of Black, Brown and Indigenous people in software.

 &nbsp;